Jon Mikl Thor: Acting

 Thor's music career coincided with his film career.
 In 2002, he wrote the title song for the movie FUBAR titled "FUBAR Is a Super Rocker".
-In 2005, he wrote "Glimmer" for the American made-for-TV murder mystery film Murder at the Presidio and appeared in it.
-In 2007, he starred in the Lifetime network TV film A Family Lost.
+In 2005, he wrote "Glimmer" for the American made-for-television murder mystery film Murder at the Presidio and appeared in it.
+In 2007, he starred in the Lifetime network television film A Family Lost.

-In 1987 Thor wrote, produced, and starred in the direct-to-video horror film Rock 'n' Roll Nightmare.
+In 1987, Thor wrote, produced, and starred in the direct-to-video horror film Rock 'n' Roll Nightmare.

 In 2011, Thor starred in the film Thor – The Rock Opera, which he co-produced with writer and director John Cody Fasano.
 The film premiered May 30, 2011, at the Shock Stock Film Festival in London, Ontario.
 Vulcan Sky Releasing released it on DVD on June 15, 2011.

 Thor is featured in the documentary film titled I Am Thor.
 Directed by Ryan Wise, produced by Ryan Wise and Al Higbee, I Am Thor premiered at the Slamdance Film Festival in January 2015 in Park City, Utah, where it received positive reviews.
 It went on the 2015 international festival circuit and won awards such as the Best Documentary Award at the Fantasia International Film Festival 2015 in Montreal, Quebec.
 MPI/Dark Sky Films acquired worldwide distribution rights to I Am Thor and screened in select theaters and VOD in November 2015.
 To coincide with this release, Thor went on a US tour of major cities, screening the new film followed by a live concert.

-In July 2021 Thor filmed scenes for a starring role in the upcoming Killer Wolf film Pact of Vengeance.
+In July 2021, Thor filmed scenes for a starring role in the upcoming Killer Wolf film Pact of Vengeance.